A Legacy of Integrity

 Allen met Lockwood in 1984 while he was pursuing his M.Div. at Multnomah Biblical Seminary.
 Lockwood was his first professor.
 Allen was captivated by his humor and enthusiasm for teaching.

-“He’s always been someone I want to be like,” Allen said.
-“When I’m dealing with theological conflicts or troubles, I ask myself, ‘In what balanced way would he handle this?’”
+“He was always someone I wanted to be like,” Allen said.
+“When I was dealing with theological conflicts or troubles, I'd ask myself, ‘In what balanced way would he handle this?’”

 Balance is something Dr. Dave Funk is no stranger to.
 Like Allen, he met Lockwood in a seminary classroom when he began attending Multnomah in 1993.
 Funk was struck by the way Lockwood balanced his roles as seminary dean and professor while still maintaining a separate, private life as a husband and father.